JamieWCGraham/TOPSY_Automation_fMRS_Pipeline/README.md

     <br/>
     <br/>

   2. Once you have downloaded all the required pieces of software, open your terminal app.
+If you don't know how to do this, follow instructions directly below.

   <ul>
 <li> On Mac, Go to Finder -> Applications -> Utilities -> Terminal and open terminal. </li>